deepanshs/csdmpy/docs/source/startFromScratch/new_dimensions.rst

     ... }

 Here, we define the dimension type as `linear` and provide an `increment` value along with the total number of points, `count`, along the dimension.
-To add this dimension to the dataset use
+Now, add this dictionary to the ``new_data`` instance using

 .. doctest::

     >>> new_data.add_dimension(d0)

 This will generate and add a LinearDimension object to the list of dimensions.
-The dataset is now a 1D{0} dataset with the data structure,
+The dataset is now a 1D{0} dataset with the following data structure,

 .. doctest::